About the Program

 How you can help:

-Positive Exposure is a not for profit organization, with an annual budget of $250,000.
-We must raise that much money each year to support our operating budget.
+Positive Exposure is a not for profit organization.
 We look to generous individuals, foundations, and corporations to help us continue to provide these amazing programs.